AC 2020 Information

 Worship is always a highlight at Annual Conference and this year will be no exception as we celebrate our Living Hope in Jesus.
 The liturgical theme is the season of Advent.
 How poignant, for such a time as this, that we place ourselves in a season that is about waiting!

-The Commissioning and Ordination Service: A Legacy of Hope will be live-streamed on the Conference Facebook page on Monday, December 7th from St. Paul UMC in Louisville with Bishop Gary Mueller preaching.
+The Commissioning and Ordination Service: A Legacy of Hope will be postponed until Annual Conference 2021 in June.

 (Due to public health requirements, those present at the site of the service will be limited to those approved by the KAC Board of Ordained Ministry and Program and Arrangements Team.)